hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 Now, when you come with the key "foo", this one is hashed through the DJB33X hash, and reduced using a modulo to the `arData` array size (`nTableMask`), so that the key now gives an index that can be used to probe the `arData` **translation slots** (not the direct slots like we said !).

-Like you can see, those slots are accessed using a negative offset from arData starting point.
-The two memory areas have been joined, so that we keep our workload into a contiguous space in memory.
+Like you can see, those slots are accessed using a negative offset from `arData` starting point, just some C pointer maths are involved, and we keep our full workload into a contiguous space in memory.
 The `nTableMask` is equal to minus the table size, thus when we modulo with it, we get a number from 0 to -7, and can probe our memory zone.
-When we allocate the full `arData` buffer, we compute its size so that it is set of tablesize \* sizeof(bucket) PLUS tablesize \* sizeof(uint32) translations slots.
+When we allocate the full `arData` buffer, we compute its size so that it is set of *tablesize \* sizeof(bucket)* **+** *tablesize \* sizeof(uint32)* translations slots.

 This buffer division in two distinct areas is clearly visible in source :